MarcusGrass/MarcusGrass.github.io/pages/projects/Pgwm03.md

 At the core of the Linux desktop experience lies the Window Manager, either alone or accompanied by a Desktop Enviroment (DE).
 The Window Manager makes decisions on how windows are displayed.

+### The concept of a Window

+'Window' is a loose term often used to describe some surface that can be drawn to on screen.
+In X11, a window is a `u32` id that the `xorg-server` keeps information about.
+It has properties, such as a height and width, it can be visible or not visible, and it enables the developer to ask the server to subscribe to events.

 ### WM inner workings and X11

-X11 works by starting the `xorg-server`, the `xorg-server` takes care of collecting input from [HIDs](https://en.wikipedia.org/wiki/Human_interface_device) like the keyboard and the mouse, collecting information about device state, such as when a screen is connected and disconnected, and coordinates messages from running applications, including the Window Manager.
+X11 works by starting the `xorg-server`, the `xorg-server` takes care of collecting input from [HIDs](https://en.wikipedia.org/wiki/Human_interface_device) like the keyboard and mouse, collecting information about device state, such as when a screen is connected and disconnected, and coordinates messages from running applications, including the Window Manager.
 This communication goes over a socket, TCP or Unix.
 The default is `/tmp/.X11-unix/X0` for a single-display desktop